gianbartadougall/Desktop-Music-Player/README.md

 - ability to create playlists out of saved videos

 This application is still an active project with more planned features to be added.
-So far the youtube side works, what I will be adding soon is functionality to connect to your spotify, sound cloud and applue music accounts to create playlists with all your music in one place
+So far the youtube side works, what I will be adding soon is functionality to connect to your spotify, sound cloud and apple music accounts to create playlists with all your music in one place